apellsuchic/Linux_Monitoring/materials/part07_awk.md

 ```

 Here are some of them:
-- c — prints a number as an ASCII character and outputs it
+- c — prints a number as an ASCII character and outputs it.
-- d — prints a decimal integer
+- d — prints a decimal integer.
 - i — also prints a decimal integer.
 - e — prints a number in exponential notation.
 - f —  prints a number in floating point notation.